KioniY/7381/README.md

   ### 1. Move via Controller
   - right and left sensings to move and turn
   ### 2. Grab interaction
-  - using Grib button on the controller to grab things
+  - using the Grib button on the controller to grab things
   ### 3. Target-Based Exploration
   - Interactive targets that guide players through the environment by appearing sequentially as players approach.
   ### 4. Real-Time Feedback